January 2026 | Issue No. 58

 1. Your Self

-• Where am I holding back or selling myself short?
+• Where am I holding back, dragging my feet or selling myself short?

 • Where do I need to speak my truth?